ftyszyx/feishu-vitepress/blog/docs/en/feishu__2023_1_21_learn_skill_vim.md

 ## Cursor movement

-All are normal mode
+It's all normal mode

-### Normal movement
+### Normal Move

 <img src="/assets/boxcn0ZPu2ibBaWuflEVJRvNMlb.png" src-width="883" src-height="328" align="center"/>

-### Word movement
+### Word moves

 <img src="/assets/boxcnyBAboJwUobMNzHJBMqRIQc.png" src-width="909" src-height="291" align="center"/>

-### Row movement
+### Row moves

 <img src="/assets/boxcnKzs5UUtizc1h28ADftaTj4.png" src-width="585" src-height="345" align="center"/>

-- `|` moves to the first character at the beginning of the line.
+- '|' moves to the first character at the beginning of the line.

 ### Other moves

 <img src="/assets/boxcnoFTPRhDcGmQf4gfSl5jpJ5.png" src-width="845" src-height="252" align="center"/>

-- `ctrl-e` scrolls the screen down one line.
+- 'Ctrl-E' screen scrolls down one line.
-- `ctrl-y` scrolls the screen up one line.
+- 'Ctrl-Y' screen scrolls up a line.

 <img src="/assets/MQpsba1yFoC0CXxE2qzcgMQtnNd.png" src-width="346" src-height="230" align="center"/>

 <img src="/assets/boxcn2h1UtsnGVIeoJmHOMgE6bc.png" src-width="798" src-height="275" align="center"/>

-## Find and replace
+## Find and Replace

 https://harttle.land/2016/08/08/vim-search-in-file.html

 <img src="/assets/boxcnqjClccIkv4pd0TZYpYYAyc.png" src-width="749" src-height="360" align="center"/>

-People always ask me if they can search in Vim, of course they can!
-And it’s a super powerful search!
-This article will introduce in detail the settings and usage related to search in Vim.
-Including find and replace, search for the word under the cursor, highlight foreground/background color, switch highlight status, case-sensitive search, etc.
+People always ask me if I can find it in Vim, and of course I can!
+And it's super strong!
+This article will take a closer look at the settings and usage methods of Vim.
+These include Find & Replace, Find Cursor Words, Highlight Foreground/Background Color, Toggle Highlight Status, Case Sensitive Lookup, and more.

 ## Find

-Press `/` in normal mode to enter search mode, enter the string you want to find and press Enter.
-Vim will jump to the first match.
-Press `n` to find next, `N` to find previous.
+Press '/' in normal mode to enter find mode, enter the string you want to find and press enter.
+Vim jumps to the first match.
+Press 'N' to find the next one and 'N' to find the previous one.

-Vim search supports regular expressions, for example `/vim$` matches `"vim"` at the end of a line.
-Need to find special characters that need to be escaped, for example `/vim\$` matches `"vim$"`.
+Vim lookup supports regular expressions, such as '/vim$' matching '''vim'' at the end of a line.
+You need to find special characters that need to be escaped, e.g. '/vim\$' matches ''vim$"'.

-> Note that `\n` should be used to find a carriage return, and `\r` should be used to replace a carriage return (equivalent to `<CR>`).
+> Note that '\n' should be used to find carriage returns, and '\r' (equivalent to ''') should be used to replace carriage returns with carriage returns<CR>.

-**Other search modes**
+**Other Find Modes**

-- `?` (Shift + `/`) to search up.
+- '?'
+(Shift + '/') to look up.
-- `q/` View search history, select an item and press Enter to search again.
+- 'Q/' to view the search history, select one item and press enter to search again.
-- `q?` View upward search history.
+- 'q?' to view the lookup history.

-### Case sensitive search
+### Case-sensitive lookups

-Adding `\c` to the search mode means case-insensitive search, and `\C` means case-sensitive search.
+Add '\c' to the lookup pattern for case-insensitive lookups and '\c' for case-sensitive lookups.
 For example:

 ```
 /foo\c
 ```

-Will find all `"foo"`, `"FOO"`, `"Foo"` and other strings.
+All strings such as '''foo'', ''FOO'', ''Foo'' will be found.

-### Case sensitive configuration
+### Case-sensitive configuration

-Vim uses case-sensitive search by default.
-For convenience, we often configure it to be case-insensitive:
+Vim defaults to case-sensitive lookups, which we often configure to be case-insensitive:

 ```
-"Set the default case-insensitive search set ignorecase" If there is an uppercase letter, switch to case-sensitive search set smartcase
+Set IgnoreCase by default for case-insensitive lookup If there is an uppercase letter, switch to a case-sensitive lookup Set Smartcase
 ```

-> Paste the above settings into your `~/.vimrc` and reopen Vim to take effect.
+> Paste the above settings into your '~/.vimrc' and reopen Vim to take effect.

 ### Find the current word

-In normal mode, press `*` to search for the word where the cursor is located.
-Each occurrence is required to be preceded and followed by blank characters or punctuation marks.
-For example, currently `foo` can match `foo` in `foo bar`, but cannot match `foo` in `foobar`.
-This is very useful when looking up function names and variable names.
+Press '*' in normal mode to find the word where the cursor is located, and require white space characters or punctuation marks before and after each occurrence.
+For example, if it is currently 'foo', it can match the 'foo' in 'foo bar', but not the 'foo' in 'foobar'.
+This is useful when looking up function names, variable names.

-Press `g*` to find the character sequence of the word where the cursor is located.
-There is no requirement for the characters before and after each occurrence.
-That is, both `foo bar` and `foo` in `foobar` can be matched.
+Press 'g*' to find the character sequence of the word where the cursor is located, and there is no requirement for characters before and after each occurrence.
+That is, both 'foo bar' and 'foo' in 'foobar' can be matched.

-### other settings
+### Other settings

-`:set incsearch` allows you to search while typing.
-Press Enter to move the cursor to the matching word; press Esc to cancel the search.
+':set incsearch' can search while pressing the key, press enter to move the cursor to the matching word; Press Esc to cancel the search.

-`:set wrapscan` is used to set whether to restart the search from the beginning of the file after reaching the end of the file.
+':set wrapscan' is used to set whether to start the search again from the header of the file after reaching the end of the file.

-## Find and replace
+## Find & Replace

-The `:s` (substitute) command is used to find and replace strings.
+The ':s' (substitute) command is used to find and replace strings.
 The syntax is as follows:

 ```
-:{scope}s/{target}/{replacement}/{replacement flag}
+:{Scope}s/{target}/{Replace}/{Replace}/{Replace}
 ```

-For example `:%s/foo/bar/g` will look for `foo` in the global scope (`%`) and replace it with `bar`, all occurrences of which will be replaced with `g`.
+For example, ':%s/foo/bar/g' will look for 'foo' in the global scope ('%') and replace it with 'bar', and all occurrences will be replaced with ('g').

 ### Scope

-The scope of effect is divided into current line, full text, selection, etc.
+The scope of action is divided into current line, full text, selection, and so on.

 Current line: